 - Equipment that has been labelled

-- Equipment that has been tested and verified safe under AS/NZS 3760
+- Equipment that has been tested and verified safe and compliant under AS/NZS 3760

 This distinction becomes critical during audits, investigations, and insurance reviews.